kuznetckiy/pioneer-doc-en/settings/logs.rst

 Log download
 ---------------------

 To download the log file, connect Pioneer to the PC via USB and run Pioneer Station.
-Setup the connection and open **work with logs - Download logs via PlazLink** menu tab.
+Setup the connection and open **Logs - Download logs from AP by PlazLink** menu tab.

 .. image:: /_static/images/log1.png
 	:align: center